In today’s competitive online landscape, quality content marketing is more important than ever.

 That being said, there are common root causes of low conversion rates.
 No matter what kind of fix is necessary—whether it’s a color change or the inclusion of more bullet points—you can almost always trace the root of the problem back to one of these three main sources:

-If lack of attention is your problem, it means your users simply aren’t able to focus on the site of conversion.
-This can manifest in a number of ways; for example, your call-to-action might be so hidden on your site that your customers aren’t able to find it.
+If lack of attention is your problem, it means your users simply aren’t able to focus on the site of conversion rates.
+This can manifest in a number of ways; for example, your CTA might be so hidden on your site that your customers aren’t able to find it.
 They may not even be aware that it exists.
-As a contrasting example, if your landing page is so dense with design elements and words, your users might be so distracted they can’t focus on the eventual site of conversion.
+As a contrasting example, if your landing pages landing page is not optimized and is so dense with design elements and words, your users might be so distracted they can’t focus on the eventual site of ecommerce conversion rate benchmarks.

 The second is ease optimization.
 You have to make the call-to-action easy to see and use.
 For example, if you’re using a traditional checkout, make the “add to cart” button prominent and intuitive to click.
 If you’re using forms, try reducing the number of fields to make things simpler.

 The third is heightened contrast.
-Make your call-to-action stand out from the rest of the material on the page by using bright colors, and possibly other cues that lead users’ eyes to the eventual destination, like arrows or eyelines of people in a background image.
+Make your CTA stand out from the rest of the material on the landing page by using bright colors, and possibly other cues that lead users’ eyes to the eventual destination, like arrows or eyelines of people in a background image.

-The second major affliction in conversion optimization is a lack of value.
+The second major affliction in conversion rate optimization is a lack of value.
 If people don’t see any value in the act of converting, they aren’t going to convert.
-It’s a very simple concept from a high level, but it can get complicated when you try to evaluate what “value” you have to offer.
+It’s a very simple concept from a high level, but it can get complicated when you try to evaluate what “value” your SEO agency has to offer.

-Finally, it’s possible that your visitors don’t have enough trust in your brand or your product.
+Finally, it’s possible that your new visitors don’t have enough trust in your brand or your product.
 Trust is a subjective measure, so you may find this more difficult to detect than a problem with value or user attention.
-Still, if you can rule out the latter two, you can assume there isn’t enough trust in your organization to warrant a conversion.
+Still, if you can rule out the latter two, you can assume there isn’t enough trust in your organization to warrant a conversion funnel.